Massachusetts Medical Marijuana - Do's and Don'ts

 - DO try new things!
 You’ll be surprised at the wide variety of medical marijuana products available on the market.

-- DO ask questions of Nature’s Medicine’s Patient Service Providers.
+- DO ask questions of Nature’s Medicine’s Personal Service Providers.
 Our medical marijuana staff is highly trained and can walk you through the large selection of cannabis products in our dispensaries.

 - DO keep track of your 60-day allotment.
 In Massachusetts, you’re allowed up to ten ounces during that time.
 Most medical marijuana dispensaries will only sell patients one ounce per visit.